ZarakiKanzaki/ZarakiKanzaki/README.md

 In my free time, I'm a ravenous games consumer.
 I love card games and Pen&Paper RPGs, which I use to improve my storytelling skills and creativity.
 So whenever I have the opportunity, I attend Game Jams to have exciting experiences and get to know vibrant and creative people as passionate as me.

-I'm currently working @ [FLOWING](https://flowing.it) as Backend Developer, I'm also an Open Source enthusiast.
+I'm currently working @ [Claranet Italy](https://www.claranet.it/) as Backend Developer, I'm also an Open Source enthusiast.

 ### **How to reach me**